carolgpayne/college_apps/README.md

 # Engineering Portfolio

 Hello!
 My projects focus on scientific modeling, data analysis, and embedded systems.
-I enjoy utilizing programming as an extension of sciencific questioning, as it allows for extensive data collection and promotes high-level reasoing skills.
+I enjoy utilizing programming as an extension of sciencific questioning, as it allows for extensive data collection and promotes high-level reasoning skills.

-## Projects
+## Main Interface
+Web application which pulls all three independent projects together

+Skills:
+- CSS design
+- Calculations/Lab Analysis done in Python
+- Flask to communicate Python with JavaScript/HTML
+- Chart.js communicates with Python for visualization

 ### Physics Simulator
 Pycharm program that models projectile motion, graphs trajectories, and compares theoretical data with simluated results.